avacariu/isitup/README.md

 ======

 Isitup is a hosted service for checking if some server is still up or not.
-It requires that servers send an HTTP GET request to a specific IP address to specify that they're still up.
+It requires that servers send an HTTP GET request to a specific URL to say that they're still up.
 The easiest way to set this up is as a cron job.

-The only method of authentication accepted is Google OAuth2.
-Since service is just something I've written for my own personal use, I'm not too interested in extending the user management features.
+The only method of authentication accepted is Google OAuth2 (OpenID Connect).
+Since this service is just something I've written for my own personal use, I'm not too interested in extending the user management features.

 It isn't pretty, there are no error messages, there are no success messages, but it works.

+MIT Licensed.

 Google OAuth2 setup